 Intensive Outpatient Program

-Lighthouse’s intensive outpatient program (IOP) is usually the next step down after a client successfully completes the PHP.
+Lighthouse’s intensive outpatient program in Dallas is usually the next step down after a client successfully completes the PHP.
 The IOP level of care is less rigorous, with more free time throughout your week to continue work and family responsibilities.

 The IOP at Lighthouse is a 12-week program that consists of three group therapy sessions and one individual therapy session per week, in addition to psychiatric care, if needed.
 Our IOP is a great option for those who want to continue counseling and addiction treatment while they start to integrate back into daily life.